-McCoy, 42, originally from Santa Clarita, California, is majoring in geography at CWU and considering seeking a CWU master’s degree in Resource Management.
-She has three children: Patrick, 15, who attends Ellensburg High School; Madelyn, 12, a Morgan Middle School student; and Mark, 10, who is enrolled at Lincoln Elementary.
+McCoy, originally from Santa Clarita, California, is majoring in geography at CWU and considering seeking a master’s degree in Resource Management.
+She has three children: Patrick, Madelyn, and Mark.

 “My children and I will be staying here in Ellensburg and making this community our home,” she noted.

 Prior to coming to CWU, McCoy was the 2011-12 Tacoma Community College student body president and, the previous year, served as its vice president of Legislation and Records.
 From 1993 to ’98 McCoy was a combat medic, worked as an orderly room nurse, and was assistant to the commander during her time in the US Army and with the National Guard.

 “Our past student trustees have reaffirmed the board’s belief in the role of students in the governance of the university,” said Sid Morrison, chair of the CWU BOT.
 “We have been going through some challenging days for higher education here in Washington.
 The board will look to Amy for help as we develop the answers that work for the entire university.”